MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Prediction

 According to our generative model, given the mean process, any new individual $*$ is modelled as:

-Therefore, for any finite-dimensional vector of timestamps, and in particular for $\tpst$, $p(y_*(\tpst) \vert \mu_0(\tpst))$ is a multivariate Gaussian vector.
-Moreover, from this distribution and $\mu_0$'s hyper-posterior, we can figure out the multi-task prior distribution over $y_*(\tpst)$.
+Therefore, for any finite-dimensional vector of timestamps, and in particular for $\tpst$, $p(y_*(\tpst) \vert \mu_0(\tpst))$ is a multivariate Gaussian.
+Moreover, from this distribution and $\mu_0$'s hyper-posterior, we can figure out the multi-task prior distribution over $y_*(\tpst)$, defined as below. \begin{proposition} For any set of timestamps $\tpst$, the multi-task prior distribution of $y_*$ is given by